 Sharing a dorm in a hostel can be a fun and budget-friendly way to travel, but it also means being mindful of others.
-A good hostel roommate follows simple etiquette to make sure everyone has a comfortable stay.
 Whether it’s your first time in a hostel or you’ve stayed in many, following simple rules can help you avoid problems and have a great trip.
 In this post, I’ll share easy tips on how to be a respectful and considerate hostel roommate.
 This way, you can make friends and not enemies on the road!

 My Experience Staying at Hostels Around the World